itszero/TwTrk/README.markdown

 An instance is deployed on http://twtrk.itsze.ro/.
 You can use it directly or, if you like, you can start your own instance.

 ** Please note that your Plurk password will be stored as cleartext.
 Plurk does not provide any alternative way to authenticate. **
+UPDATE: Plurk do have OAuth authentication now as API 2.0, but I don't have time to port it just yet.
+Patches are welcome. :)

 License
 =======